TTK4130/ttk4130.github.io/docs/animation.rst

         sm.Matrix([x_ddot_expr.simplify(), y_ddot_expr.simplify()])

-    As you can see, these equations of motion are very complicated, so let's appreciate that we didn't have to solve them by hand.
+    As you can see, these equations of motion are very complicated, so let's appreciate that we did not have to solve them by hand.